-To combine two sports, even three, is a difficult task, and especially when you are trying to be among the best in you country.
+To combine two sports, even three, is a difficult task, and especially when you are trying to be among the best in your trade.
 Of course you have athletes that can compete in similar sports like cross country skiing and biathlon, but to have top class skills in football and ski jumping is unusual.

 Bjørn Wirkola is a living legend in Norway, being a World Champion and three times winner of the famous ski jumping competition The German/Austrian Four Hill’s tour, which is the top competition in the sport, besides the Olympics and World Championships.